WebAssembly/component-model/design/mvp/Explainer.md

 `flags` in the Canonical ABI uses a bit-vector while an equivalent record of boolean fields uses a sequence of boolean-valued bytes.

-Note that, at least initially, variants are required to have a non-empty list of cases.
+Note that, at least initially, variants must have a non-empty list of cases.
 This could be relaxed in the future to allow an empty list of cases, with the empty `(variant)` effectively serving as an [empty type] and indicating unreachability.